 - There are a bazillion different recipes out there, and

-- The same ingredients show up over and over again in most of those recipes.
+- The same ingredients show up over and over again in many of those recipes.

-I certainly have my favorite concoctions for various cleaners, but first, let’s look at the ingredients that are used in all those DIY recipes.
-Here are the items to have on hand so you can make easy and effective green cleaners for your home.
+I certainly have my favorite concoctions for the cleaners I make and use in my home.
+But first, let’s look at the DIY green cleaning ingredients that are used in all those recipes.
+Here are the items to have on hand and some details about each one.

 Ingredients in Baby Unscented: Water, Organic Coconut Oil, Potassium Hydroxide, Organic Palm Kernel Oil, Organic Olive Oil, Organic Hemp Oil, Organic Jojoba Oil, Citric Acid, Tocopherol